GIPR Q3 2023 Earnings Call Summary | Stock Taper

 • Total Revenue: $1.9 million, up from $1.5 million year-over-year, primarily due to rental income from the recently acquired Modiv portfolio.

-• Operating Expenses: Increased to $3.1 million, a $1 million rise from the previous year, attributed to higher depreciation and interest expenses.
+• Operating Expenses: Increased to $3.1 million, a $1 million rise compared to the prior year, driven by higher depreciation and interest expenses.

-• Net Loss: $1.8 million, worsening from a loss of $639,000 in the same quarter last year, largely due to income attributable to non-controlling interests.
+• Net Loss: $1.8 million, up from a loss of $639,000 year-over-year, attributed to income from non-controlling interests related to preferred equity partners.

 • Adjusted Base Rent: Approximately $8.6 million, a 70% increase.